Robert Whigham: Military career

 Whigham served in the First World War, initially with the British Expeditionary Force on the Western Front.
 In September he took over the position of the 2nd Division's GSO1 from Colonel The Hon.
 Frederick Gordon.
 On 27 December he was promoted to temporary rank of brigadier general and became brigadier general, general staff of I Corps. which he relinquished in July 1915 when he took up the position of sub-chief of the general staff at the general headquarters of the BEF from Major General Edward Perceval, and for which he remained a temporary brigadier while also being a substantive colonel.
 Promoted to temporary major general in September, he was appointed deputy chief of the imperial general staff (DCIGS) at the War Office in December 1915, taking over from Launcelot Kiggell.
-Promoted to the substantive rank of major general in January 1916, he became general officer commanding (GOC) 59th (2nd North Midland) Division in June 1918 and GOC 62nd (2nd West Riding) Division in August.
+Promoted to the substantive rank of major general in January 1916 "for distinguished service in the Field", he became general officer commanding (GOC) 59th (2nd North Midland) Division in June 1918 and GOC 62nd (2nd West Riding) Division in August.

 After the war Whigham became GOC of the Light Division in the British Army of the Rhine.
 He was appointed GOC 3rd Division in 1919, promoted to lieutenant general in August 1921 was Adjutant-General to the Forces in 1923, and was appointed colonel of the Royal Warwickshire Regiment, in succession to Lieutenant General Sir Launcelot Kiggell, in June 1925.
 He then served as GOC-in-Chief for Eastern Command in March 1927.
 He was promoted to general in January 1928.

 He was appointed aide-de-camp general to King George V in August 1930, in succession to General Sir John Asser, and relinquished Eastern Command in March 1931, the same month he retired from the army.